Roommate success guide – selection process

 Browse roommates and form roommate groups in the housing portal

 When applying for housing before the guaranteed deadline, you have the option of searching for potential roommates.
-If you are an incoming freshman, you will need to first complete Priority Enrollment and then the roommate search step will open in your housing application.
 The roommate search step is optional, with about half of our students using it to find roommates.

 How do I search for roommate group members?
 Accordion Closed

 There are a few ways to search for roommates.
-You will only will be able to search for roommates who have a completed application (and for freshmen, those who have completed Priority Enrollment).
+You will only will be able to search for roommates who have a completed application.

 - Browse overall best-matched roommates – you can see others whose responses to the roommate questionnaire were similar to yours and are not currently part of a group

-- Browse best-matched roommates based on specific questions – you can browse the profiles of others in your Residential College who answered a roommate questionnaire question a certain way and are not currently part of a group
+- Browse best-matched roommates based on specific questions – you can browse the profiles of others who answered a roommate questionnaire question a certain way and are not currently part of a group

 - Search and request a specific roommate – you can find a specific person by their NAU UserID (abc123) or Web Name (42587)